Is Tijuana Safe? Travel Tips & Areas To Avoid in 2023

 There are a number of nightclub brothels that maintain security in front of their establishments.
 However, walking just a few blocks in either direction is dangerous.

 Nothing is hidden in this area.
 Just open Google Maps Street View for a look at this place.
+It is ground zero for human trafficking and rampant drug use.

 ❌ Camino Verde